wp-plugins/backup-by-vogapress/readme.txt

 == Screenshots ==

-1. Connect WordPress to VOGAPress with the Register button.
+1. Connect WordPress to VOGAPress with the Activate button.
+2. Server status of VOGAPress backup.
-2. Review your server state from VOGAPress Dashboard.
+3. Review your server state from VOGAPress Dashboard.
-3. Manage your backups.
+4. Manage your backups.
-4. Review the latest file changes.
+5. Review the latest file changes.
-5. See the changes in details.
+6. See the changes in details.
-6. Easy restore with a button click.
+7. Easy restore with a button click.

 == Changelog ==

+= 0.4.7 =
+* Improved file handling on slower hosts
+* Fixed links pointing to WordPress root path
+* Added migration supports

 = 0.4.6 =
-* Improved support for modsecurity and Apache
+* Improved support of modsecurity and Apache

 = 0.4.5 =
-* Improved support for large database
+* Improved support of large database

 = 0.4.4 =
 * Added auto detection of remote IP